Aman Central Mall: About

 Situated on 7.03 acre of real estate, the shopping mall is the largest such place in the state of Kedah.
 It has a total built-up area of 2000000 sqft and a net area of 800000 sqft spread over 6 levels with approximately 330 retail lots with more than 1,700 parking bays.
-The mall has shops, a 10-screen cinema owned by Golden Screen Cinemas, 30-lane bowling alley, eateries and services.
+The mall has shops, a 10-screen cinema owned by Golden Screen Cinemas, 30-lane bowling alley Aman Bowl, Lotus's supermarket, eateries and services.